dmuhs/pastebin-scraper/README.md

 pip install -r requirements.txt
 ```

 Define all required specs in `settings.ini`.
 Should you decide to go with a database output, make sure the respective connector is installed.
-At the moment only MySQL with `pymysql` are supported.
+At the moment MySQL with `pymysql` and SQLite with the standard built in Python 3 connector are supported.

+Also note that the file output creates a subdirectory `output` and dumps every paste as a separate file into it.

 ### Settings
 `ini` is a highly underrated file format.
 Here are some definitions on what the settings parameter actually do.